Berhaneyesus Demerew Souraphiel

-He was imprisoned while a priest by the Communist government of Ethiopia in 1979–80.
+He was imprisoned by the Communist government of Ethiopia in 1979–80.
 A member of the Congregation of the Mission, he directed the order's novitiate in the mid-1980s and was provincial superior from 1990 to 1994.
-He served as auxiliary bishop of Addis Abeda for 18 months before becoming archbishop.
+He served as Auxiliary Bishop of Addis Abeba for 18 months before becoming archbishop.

 Early life and priesthood

 Berhaneyesus Demerew Souraphiel was born on 14 July 1948 in Tchela Claka, near Harar in Ethiopia.
 He first attended public schools and those run by the Ethiopian Orthodox Tewahedo Church, and then others run by the Capuchins and the De La Salle Brothers.
 He entered the minor seminary of the Congregation of the Mission (known as "Lazarists" or "Vincentians") in 1963.
 He studied at the Makanissa Major Seminary beginning in 1968.
 He studied theology at King's College London and was ordained a Catholic priest on 4 July 1976.

 He fulfilled parish assignments in southwestern Ethiopia until, in June 1979, he was jailed by Ethiopia's military dictatorship for seven months, including one month in solitary confinement.
 When the government expelled foreign missionaries, he was left with responsibility for 15 parishes in addition to his original assignment.
 When sent into exile himself, he earned a degree in sociology at the Pontifical Gregorian University.
 He returned to Ethiopia in 1983.